gustavwilliam/cj11-mesmerizing-meteors/README.md

    > - You can create a virtual environment by `python -m venv .venv`
    > - Activate it by `source .venv/bin/activate` then pursue the setup

-Ensure you have `python` installed then install dependencies by `pip install -r requirements.txt`
+Install the dependencies using `pip install -r requirements.txt`.
+If you are developing the bot and not just running it, also consider installing dev requirements: `pip install -r dev-requirements.txt`.

 3. **Set Up Your Environment Variables**:
    - Create a .env file in the root of your project and add your Discord API Token: `DISCORD_BOT_KEY="your-discord-token-here"`